unopim/user-guide/src/2.0/dashboard/index.md

 The theme toggle is global.
 Whichever mode you choose applies everywhere in the admin, not just the Dashboard.
 :::

+---

 ## Typical Dashboard workflow

 A common way admins use the Dashboard at the start of a shift:

-1. **Check Needs Attention** — clear any urgent alerts (e.g., unenriched products).
+1. **Check Needs Attention** (Overview band) — clear any urgent alerts (e.g., unenriched products).
-2. **Scan Completeness and Channel Readiness** — pick the weakest channel/locale and plan a cleanup.
+2. **Scan Completeness and Channel Readiness** (Analytics band) — pick the weakest channel/locale and plan a cleanup.
-3. **Skim Recent Activity** — confirm overnight jobs finished and teammates' changes make sense.
+3. **Skim Recent Activity** (Operations band) — confirm overnight jobs finished and teammates' changes make sense.
-4. **Open Data Transfer** — watch any running imports/exports, or click through to the Job Tracker for detail.
+4. **Open Data Transfer** (Operations band) — watch any running imports/exports, or click through to the Job Tracker for detail.
 5. **Launch work** — use a Welcome Banner quick action or the AI Agent button to start the day's tasks.

 Following this flow turns the Dashboard into a daily triage screen rather than just a landing page.